s-kyungyong/Kronos/README.md

 bam2fastq -o Kronos.HiFi -j 52 $reads
 ```

 Filter the reads with hifiadapterfilt.
 This step is not necessary.
 Often, the HiFi reads come out pretty clean.
-However, we occasionally had cases where not-so-clean HiFi reads resulted in adapters contained inside the contigs.
+However, we occasionally had cases in other species where not-so-clean HiFi reads resulted in adapters contained inside the contigs.
 We thus included this step for the quality control.
 ```
 /HiFiAdapterFilt/hifiadapterfilt.sh -p Kronos -t 54
 ```